Salvation Army centenary celebrations: a joyous tribute to faith and service

 The international leaders embarked on a historic journey to Kenya to commemorate a century of Salvation Army service in the country

-Young people dance at the centenary celebration
+Young people dance in the stadium

 In a jubilant spectacle of faith and dedication, General Lyndon Buckingham and Commissioner Bronwyn Buckingham, international leaders of The Salvation Army, embarked on a historic journey to Kenya to commemorate a century of Salvation Army service in the country.